petersulyok/smfc/README.md

 go to full speed every time the service is stopped or restarted.

 > [!IMPORTANT]
-> **X14/H14 motherboards behave differently.** Instead of FULL mode these platforms hold an explicit BMC fan control
+> **X14/H14 motherboards behave differently.** Instead of FULL mode they hold an explicit BMC fan control state
-> state - per-zone manual mode on the OpenBMC stack, a single global bypass flag on ATEN - which stays armed until
+> (per-zone manual mode on OpenBMC, a global bypass flag on ATEN) that stays armed until `smfc` releases it.
+The exit
-> `smfc` releases it.
-The BMC never takes the fans back on its own.
-So the exit is a two-step operation:
+> is therefore two steps: (1) `exit_level` is applied to all configured zones unless it is `-1`, then (2) the state is
+> released and **automatic BMC fan control is restored** (on ATEN this also releases zones `smfc` never drove).
 >
->   1. `exit_level` is applied to all configured zones, unless it is `-1`
->   2. the fan control state is released, so **automatic BMC fan control is restored**.
-On ATEN the bypass is global,
->      so this releases zones `smfc` never drove as well
->
-> **Step 2 always runs** - with `exit_level=-1`, and equally when the step 1 write fails.
-A state left armed freezes
+> Step (2) always runs, even with `exit_level=-1` or after a failed step (1), because an armed state freezes every zone
-> every zone at its last duty with the BMC's own thermal loop suspended and nothing regulating them.
+> at its last duty with the BMC's thermal loop suspended. `exit_level` itself has almost no effect: the BMC applies its
->
-> **`exit_level` has almost no effect here.** Releasing the state hands the fans to the BMC, which applies its own
-> curve within about a second and overwrites whatever was written - so `exit_level=100` and `exit_level=-1` end up in
+> own curve within about a second, so `100` and `-1` end up in the same place.
+That curve uses CPU and system sensors
-> the same place and neither is safer than the other.
->
-> What does matter on both stacks: the BMC regulates on CPU and system sensors only, so hard disk and NVMe
-> temperatures are not part of the curve the fans end up on.
+> only - hard disk and NVMe temperatures are not part of it.

 ### 2. User-defined control function
 Fan controllers use user-defined control functions that map a temperature interval to a fan rotation level interval.
 Two forms are supported in each temperature-driven section: a **simple linear** mapping (chapter 2.1) or an **advanced multi-segment** piecewise-linear curve (chapter 2.2).
 When both are present in the same section, `control_function=` takes precedence and the `min_temp/max_temp/min_level/max_level` keys are ignored.